 There are plenty of solutions to rotting wood in window frames.

-The key is to identify which method of treating wooden window rot is right for you.
+The key is identifying which method of treating wooden window rot is right for you.
 This comes down to budget, time and expectation.
 As well as the maintenance cycle you would like to achieve (some methods require more care than others).

 Some of these rot treatment methods work fantastically well on frames with a small amount of rot present.
-While others are better suited to windows that are extremely rotten.
-Some methods are much cheaper then the others but will not protect your timber windows from rot for a long time.
+While others are better suited to extremely rotten windows.
+Some methods are much cheaper than others but will not protect your timber windows from rot for a long time.

-Some methods also require an extensive range of tooling and joinery skills while others can be performed by savvy DIYer.
+Some methods also require an extensive range of tooling and joinery skills, while others can be performed by savvy DIYers.